OWASP/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 * Security Auditor

 ##### RELATED LEVELS
-* None
+* Lifecycle Security Design - 3

 # Lifecycle Security Monitoring: LSM2
 ### Knowledge about impact of attack patterns to released hardware and software versions and variants

 ## Activities
 ##### A. Implement all relevant penetration tests on all relevant hardware and software versions and variants
 At product level the knowledge about attack pattern should be classified.
 This classification should structure the attack patterns to the devices.
-Thereby only theses devices have to be considered which are in the field.
-Devices during development for example can be lower prioritize.
+Thereby only the devices, which are in the field, have to be considered.
+Devices during development for example can be lower prioritized.

 Nevertheless, all affected versions and variants have to be evaluated.
 As result a mapping from attack pattern to device in combination with software variant must be developed.
-This mapping exceedes the *classic* configuration management because the information should be available more or less in real time.
+This mapping exceedes the current configuration management because the information should be available close to real time.
 With this knowledge in mind specific penetration tests have to be developed.
-These penetration tests should be linked to the attack pattern to the "attack pattern-device" mapping above.
+These penetration tests should be linked to the attack pattern in the "attack pattern-device" mapping above.

-Out of this mapping a coverage Report of all potential attack pattern can be created.
+Out of this mapping a coverage report of all potential attack pattern can be created.

 ##### B. Execute all relevant penetration tests on all relevant hardware and software

 After all, the penetration tests have to be executed for all relevant software/hardware combinations.
 After reviewing the results regarding risk, minimizing the impact at customer should be in focus.
-Therefore, patches or workarounds maybe also degradation strategies have to be developed.
-Also having security issues in mind, one has to guarantee quality/functionality and avability of the device also.
-The security workaround should also be tested whith *classic* functional test to be sure that the customer still has his wanted functionality in his car.
+Therefore, patches or workarounds---maybe also degradation strategies---have to be developed.
+Also having security issues in mind, one has to guarantee quality/functionality and availability of the device also.
+The security workaround should also be tested whith current functional tests to be sure that the customer still has his wanted functionality in his car.

 ##### ASSESSMENT
-* Is your penetration test continuously developed further?
+* Is your penetration test continuously developed?
+- Penetration tests are evaluated regularly. (no, yearly, half a year, every month)
+- Penetration testers have the goal to find new vulnerabilities. (no, some, half, yes)
+- New externally found vulnerabilities are added to the penetration tests. (no, some, half, yes)

-* Do you assure, that penetration tests are executed for every released hardware/software combination?
+* Do you assure that penetration tests are executed for every released hardware/software combination?
+- Penetration tests are executed for every project. (no, for some projects, for half the projects, yes)
+- Every possible HW/SW combination is documented. (no, for some projects, for half the projects, yes)
+- Every new rollout generates new penetration tests. (no, for some rollouts, for half the rollouts, yes)
+- Temporarily security establishing workarounds do not impede safety or functionality of the product, which must be ensured by tests.

 * Does your company collect and archive all results of these penetration tests?
+- Penetration tests are well documented. (yes, some, half, yes)
+- Found issues are reported and documented. (yes, some, half, yes)
+- The software and hardware combinations that are vulnerable to a specific attack are documented immediately.
+- Software and hardware is prioritized depending on if it's in the field or not.

 ##### RESULTS
 * Detailed matrix which links attack patterns to devices